Wasp and Bee Removal

-With reason, many people confuse yellow jacket wasps, hornet wasps, and honey bees.
+Many people confuse yellow jacket wasps, hornet wasps, and honey bees.
 So that you can get the help you need, please consult this link to correctly identify whether you have found bees, yellow jackets, wasps, or hornet wasps on your property.

 The University of Minnesota Bee Lab does not remove wasp nests from structures.
 Our advice is: if they are not bothering you, enjoy them, or at least ignore them, for our short summer season; the pesky wasps will be dead after two hard frosts.

 Please read Bothered by Bees or Wasps? (.pdf) for more information and photos.

 Honey bees and Swarms

 Local hobby beekeeping associations are equipped to collect swarms from your yard.
 For information and photos on what a swarm of honey bees looks like: Swarms (by the Minnesota Hobby Beekeepers Association)

 Honey bees and bees in general are not aggressive by nature and only seek pollen and nectar sources.
 Honey or bumble bees only sting when protecting their hive or nest or themselves from a threat.
 You may be seeing a swarm of honey bees looking for a new home.
 These bees will gather on a tree limb or concealed space until scouts find a new home, usually within 12 to 36 hours.
 During swarming, the bees are especially gentle, as they are not protecting any home.